 Waiting Areas- Specific waiting areas have been designated for the families of patients near the Intensive Care Unit, the Emergency Department, Surgery and in our Main Lobby.
 During certain hours, a volunteer is on duty in the Surgical Waiting Room to keep family members informed about the surgery’s progress.

-- Parking for patients and visitors is available in the parking lots directly across from the hospital’s main entrance.
+- Parking for patients and visitors is available in the parking lots beside the hospital's main entrance with additional parking around the facility.
 Parking is available 24 hours a day, seven days a week.
-For parking information, directions, and costs, click here